MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 ### InputDialog

-The input classes provided by the bot framework SDK all derive from the base _input dialog_, which derives from the _dialog_ class.
+The input classes provided by the Bot Framework SDK all derive from the base _input dialog_, which derives from the _dialog_ class.
 All input dialogs have these common properties:

 #### AllowInterruptions